Skip to Main Content

 • Changes in Circumstances: Any changes in circumstances, such as a change in income or a new relationship, are also considered.

-The SSAG provide a formula for calculating spousal support, but the court has the discretion to deviate from these guidelines if necessary.
+While the SSAG provides a formula for calculating spousal support, the court has the discretion to deviate from these guidelines if necessary.
 This ensures that the spousal support amounts are fair and appropriate for the specific situation.

 Spousal Support Payments